-Coumadin is a prescription drug approved by the Food and Drug Administration (FDA) to treat and prevent thromboembolic events.
+Coumadin is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat and prevent thromboembolic events.
 Coumadin may also be prescribed in cases of pulmonary hypertension, especially idiopathic pulmonary hypertension.
-Coumadin may be referred to by its drug name, Warfarin.
+Coumadin may be referred to by its drug name, warfarin.

 Coumadin is an anticoagulant, or blood thinner.
 It is believed that Coumadin works by inhibiting the formation of clots.